D0uglasSantos/frontend-desafio-crud/README.md

 1. Crie uma conta no Vercel.
 2. No dashboard, importe o projeto do GitHub.
-3. Selecione o repositório e o branch do frontend.
+3. Selecione o repositório do frontend do frontend.
 4. Configure as variáveis de ambiente necessárias.
 5. Faça o deploy! 🚀